MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-mostcurrentsnapshotinbranch.md

 ---
-Description: 'Represents an association between a virtual system and the most current snapshot of the system.
-This association can only exist if the virtual system was create using a snapshot or if a snapshot was created from the virtual system.' ms.assetid: 'e6040818-84cf-4cec-ab7b-a733fe5d01d2'
+Description: Represents an association between a virtual system and the most current snapshot of the system.
+This association can only exist if the virtual system was create using a snapshot or if a snapshot was created from the virtual system. ms.assetid: e6040818-84cf-4cec-ab7b-a733fe5d01d2
-title: 'CIM\_MostCurrentSnapshotInBranch class'
+title: CIM\_MostCurrentSnapshotInBranch class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_MostCurrentSnapshotInBranch class